epsilon537/memedit_cmm/README.md

 MemEdit is a full-screen console-only editor.
 I does not work over serial, sorry.

-The starting address to view can be passed in as a command line argument, e.g. run memedit MM.INFO(PROGRAM)
+The starting address to view can be passed in as a command line argument, e.g. *memedit MM.INFO(PROGRAM)

 Commands such as goto and fill accept MMBasic syntax for address specifications, e.g. Go To Address (MMBasic syntax): MM.INFO(PAGE ADDRESS 0)